 In short, containers don’t neatly fit into any narrow building category because they can be made to look like and do just about anything with enough work.

-So, instead of trying to define container buildings by how big they are, how they look, or the type of people who might be attracted to them, we simply describe them only as what they are: structures build, at least in part, which shipping containers.
+So, instead of trying to define container buildings by how big they are, how they look, or the type of people who might be attracted to them, we simply describe them only as what they are: structures built, at least in part, which shipping containers.

 It’s a mistake (albeit a common one) to assume that a container building implies a very narrow view of just one of the possibilities we mentioned above.
-We’ve found over time that this myopic view of containers ends up confusing everyone from the general public, to building officials, to future neighbors and friends.
+We’ve found over time that this myopic understanding of containers ends up confusing everyone from the general public, to building officials, to future neighbors and friends.
 We touch on this issue and how to work around it further in some of the articles in the Learn section of the website.

 In a perfect world, if you say the term ‘shipping container building’, someone listening should think “well, that could be almost anything, so I’d better find out more details”.

 It’s kind of like how saying ‘boat’ could realistically many anything from a rowboat, to a Chinese junk, to a massive luxury yacht.
+If you say you live in a shipping container house, you’ve only truly described the manner of construction.
+The description can but doesn’t necessarily have to reflect the size or architectural style.

+We emphasize this point to ensure that people don’t prematurely rule out construction options based on false or incomplete ideas.
 We’re pushing to make ‘container home’ an intentionally broad term in order to leave room for innovators and people who push the limits of design in multiple directions!

 Container homes have a lot of great qualities, but they certainly aren’t for every person and every situation.
 Let’s begin by talking about some of the specific qualities of shipping container that you may find advantageous.
 Further down, we’ll highlight some of the challenges you might face with containers.